Along the former Leicester and Swannington Railway from West Bridge to Desford, 1960s.

 Robert Stephenson design lifting bridge over Grand Union Canal, West Bridge, Leicester and Swannington Railway.

-3-of-24) My photograph of the lifting bridge four years later on 16/10/1965.
-The support on the towpath has been removed but tie-bars have been left dangerously in place.
+3-of-25) My photograph of the lifting bridge four years later on 16/10/1965.
+The support on the canal towpath has been removed but tie-bars have been left dangerously in place.

 Robert Stephenson design lifting bridge over Grand Union Canal, West Bridge, Leicester and Swannington Railway.

-4-of-24) Railway lifting bridge over the Grand Union Canal leading to sidings at the Soar Lane Old Wharf with its good shed straight ahead and the Pingle Wharf which was reached by a sharp turn to the left, West Bridge, Leicester, 16/10/1965.
+4-of-25) View through the railway lifting bridge over the canal, leading to sidings at the Pingle Wharf with its goods shed straight ahead and the Soar Lane Old Wharf which was reached by a sharp turn to the left, West Bridge, Leicester, 16/10/1965.

 Built by the Leicester and Swannington Railway, it was said to be based on a design by Robert Stephenson, and is here out of use and raised on wooden blocks.
 The bridge is counter-balanced by large weights at each corner so that it could be raised and lowered manually by a hand crank in the building on the left.